cespare/misc/proposal4899/proposal.md

 This proposal is about fixing the long-standing issue [#4899](https://golang.org/issue/4899).

-When a test calls a helper function that invokes, for instance, `(*T).Error`, the line number that is printed for the test failure indicates the `Error` call site, inside the helper method.
-This can be unhelpful for pinpointing which helper call failed.
+When a test calls a helper function that invokes, for instance, `"*testing.T".Error`, the line number that is printed for the test failure indicates the `Error` call site as inside the helper method.
+This is almost always unhelpful for pinpointing the actual failure.

-We propose to add a new `TB` method called `Helper` which marks a function as a test helper.
-When logging test messages, package testing ignores frames that are inside marked helper functions and instead prints the first stack position inside a non-helper function.
+We propose to add a new `testing.TB` method, `Helper`, which marks the calling function as a test helper.
+When logging test messages, package testing ignores frames that are inside helper functions.
+It prints the first stack position inside a non-helper function.

 ## Background